cmaureir/progra-alma/lectures/week5/lecture20.rst

 ~~~~~~~~

 The comments are the main component of a code,
-to understand the programmer thought,
+to understand the programmer's thought,
-so is very important to keep it simple and updated.
+so it is very important to keep it simple and updated.

 There are two types of comments: